 - Why do we have to have dinner before 7pm?
 So what if we eat after 8?

 - So what if we go out for breakfast in the middle of the week?

-- So what if we make up our own movie story line or musical tunes, or listen to the cricket scores and news on the car radio instead of watching sky news?
+- Why can’t we make up our own movie story line or musical tunes, or listen to the cricket scores and news on the car radio instead of watching sky news?